u6013779/exerPythCondaEnvPkgs/README.md

   * He installs Miniconda.
 We will be using Anaconda.
 Don't install Miniconda.
   * Follow along with the rest of the tutorial.
   * Go ahead and create the environments as he creates them in the tutorial.
+  * (2021 update: I recommend managing environments as shown in the new Anaconda introduction video. https://anaconda.cloud/tutorials/getting-started-with-anaconda-individual-edition%3Fsource%3Dindividual-edition-tutorial) If you want to try creating the environments using the user interface for Anaconda Navigator instead of the command line shown in the Conda What and Why tutorial, that's fine.
+But watch the Conda What and Why tutorial to understand some of the differences between Conda environments and other types of virtual environments available in Python.

 ## Conda Concepts